How to Install Matomo with Nginx on Ubuntu

 sudo mariadb -u root -p

-Enter your root password when prompted.
-If you haven’t set a root password yet, you may be able to access the database without a password.
+If you have not set a root password yet, you may be able to access the database without one.

 Creating a Dedicated Database User

-It’s a best practice to use a dedicated user for each application.
-This limits permissions and enhances security.
+As a best practice, use a dedicated user for each application to limit permissions and enhance security.
 Create a new user for Matomo within MariaDB:

 CREATE USER 'matomo_user'@'localhost' IDENTIFIED BY 'secure_password';

-Replace secure_password with a strong, unique password.
-This user will be used solely for Matomo, reducing the risk of unauthorized database access.
+Be sure to replace secure_password with a strong, unique password.
+In particular, this dedicated user reduces the risk of unauthorized database access.

 Creating a Database for Matomo

-Matomo requires its own database.
-Create a dedicated database for Matomo using the following command:
+Since Matomo requires its own database, create a dedicated database using the following command:

 CREATE DATABASE matomo_db;

-matomo_db is the name of the new database.
-You can choose any name that suits your naming conventions.
+In this example, matomo_db is the name of the new database.
+Of course, feel free to choose any name that suits your naming conventions.

 Granting Privileges